voken1/docs/token/airdrop_to_eth_holders.rst

 .. _airdrop_to_eth_holders:

-Voken Airdrop to ETH Holders (with progress)
+VOKEN Airdrop to ETH Holders (with progress)
 ============================================

 Via :ref:`airdrop_to_eth_holders_contract`.